-The District participates in risk pools with the Special District Risk Management Authority (SDRMA) which provides property, liability, and workers' compensation insurance to its member districts.
+The District participates in risk pools with the Special District Risk Management Authority (SDRMA) which provides property, liability and workers' compensation insurance to its member districts.
 The District pays premiums commensurate with the levels of coverage requested.
 The authority is governed by a board consisting of members elected from the participating districts, which control the operations of the authorities independent of any influence by the District beyond the District's representation on the governing board.
-The District's share of year-end assets, liabilities, or fund equity is not calculated by the Joint Powers Authority.
+The District's share of year-end assets, liabilities or fund equity is not calculated by the Joint Powers Authority.

-As of July 1, 2020, the District will be self-insured related to fire.
+As of July 1, 2021, the District is self-insured related to fire.
+No claims were paid in fiscal year 2021.
+The District has not accrued for an estimated liability as of June 30, 2021.